BigRackzBaby223/BigRackzBaby223/README.md

 - 👋 Hi, I’m @BigRackzBaby223
 - 👀 I’m interested in ...
-0Day ❤ RM my crush💋🤤😘
+0Day ❤ RM my crush 💋😘
 - 🌱 I’m currently learning ...linux
-- 💞️ I’m looking to collaborate on ...just learning love good looking tech guy thats well equipped with big network and has expert skills with penetration 😉 send me a message rackzup2020@protonmail.com
+-  I’m looking to collaborate on ...just learning, Advancing my skill to finish my certifications and find a great job hacking predators that violate children i think the world needs more 0Days like Ryan Montgomery.....excited to hopefully see him live at defcon vegas oneday 🤘🏼👀👀🥰

 <!---